 Providers can prescribe SmartHeart® to patients who can then perform a 12-lead ECG anytime, anywhere using the guided SmartHeart® app on any smartphone or tablet.
 After following a few brief instructions, patients can perform a 12-lead ECG and have the results available in just 30 seconds.
 These results are then instantly sent to the appropriate provider for review, allowing for a faster detection and diagnosis of heart abnormalities than the Holter monitor can provide.

-SmartHeart® weighs just over 1lb and is easy to store and travel with.
+SmartHeart® weighs approximately 1lb and is easy to store and travel with.
 Using only a Bluetooth connection, patients and providers can have access to instant 12-lead ECG results without sacrificing time and comfort.

 For more information on how SmartHeart® is increasing access to 12-lead ECG technology for cardiac patients and providers, visit us at https://www.smartheartpro.com/.